-SITE CONDOMINIUM SUBDIVISION PLAN: The drawings attached to the master deed for a site condominium subdivision which describes the size, location, area, horizontal and vertical boundaries and volume of each condominium unit contained in the site condominium subdivision, as well as the nature, location and size of common elements.
+SITE CONDOMINIUM SUBDIVISION PLAN: The drawings attached to the master deed for a site condominium subdivision which describes the size, location, area, horizontal and vertical boundaries and volume of each condominium unit contained in the site condominium subdivision, as well as the nature, location are of common elements.

-SITE PLAN: A plan drawn to scale showing proposed uses and structures for a parcel of land, including any details necessary to illustrate the final proposed use.
+TEPLAN: 73 and drawn to scale showing proposed uses and structures for a parcel of land, including any details necessary to illustrate the final proposed use.
 A site plan may include elements such as the location of lot lines, the location of buildings, open spaces, parking, landscaping, and utility lines.